zzmrl/aiva/README.md

 * We'll need to consider legal compliance for anything regarding recording voice over the phone, which varies from state to state.

+* Call transcriptions cost per call.
+Its fairly inexpensive, but we'll need to limit this per user or offset the cost with other income sources.